hpgbproductions/takazaki/info/drive.md

 Due to the construction method, only one combination of routes along the line is available.

+## Service Types

+### Local

+For each direction, one morning scenario and one afternoon scenario are available.
+Each afternoon scenario is split into two sections following the separated line speeds.
+This gives a total of 6 levels.

+The morning scenarios use two-car trains, while the afternoon scenarios use one-car trains.

+### Express Freight

+One scenario is provided for each direction.
+There is a speed limit of 65 km/h regardless of the type or amount of freight being carried.
+The scenarios use three- or four-car trains.

+In each freight scenario, the train follows a local passenger train.
+Due to the operating procedures of train dispatching on this line, the clearance for the freight train is received in an irregular manner, which may require stopping at some stations.
+Despite this, the driving time of the freight train is shorter than that of local trains.

+### Spring Sprinter

+This is an express service that only runs during sakura season.
+It only stops at Umihara, Okamachi, Kanemori, Haruchi, and Takazaki.
+The timing is a bit more lenient than on local trains.
+Two-car trains are used.

 ## Driving Guide

 ### Umihara